Hilmi Salim

 Hilmi Salem (Arabic:حلمي سالم) was an Egyptian poet.
 He was born in 1951 (in Menofia Governorate in Egypt) and died on 28 July 2012.

 Education and career

 He is considered one of the most prominent poets in Egypt in the 1970s.
-He obtained a BA in Journalism from the Faculty of Arts at Cairo University, and he worked as a journalist for Al-Ahali newspaper published in Cairo, and the editor-in-chief of the Egyptian Cultural Intellectual and Literature Magazine.
+He completed a BA (Journalism) at Cairo University, and he worked as a journalist for Al-Ahali newspaper published in Cairo, and the editor-in-chief of the Egyptian Cultural Intellectual and Literature Magazine.
 And the Editor-in-chief of the Rainbow Cultural Magazine.
-He is the recipient of the Excellence Award in Literature for the year 2006 for his entire literary work.
-Hilmi Salem was associated with the poetic group "Illumination", which was accompanied by "Aswat"/(voices), one of the most famous poetry factions in the seventies, and among its poets Hilmi Salem, Hassan Talab, Jamal Al-Qassas, Rifaat Salam, Amjad Rayan and Mahmoud Naseem.
+He is the received the 2006 Excellence Award in Literature for his entire literary work.
+Hilmi Salem associated with the poetic group "Illumination", which was accompanied by "Aswat"/(voices), one of the most famous poetry factions in the seventies, and among its poets Hilmi Salem, Hassan Talab, Jamal Al-Qassas, Rifaat Salam, Amjad Rayan and Mahmoud Naseem.